-OK Applies the state qualifier to the specified condition and
+OK Applies the state qualifier to the specified condition and closes the dialog box.

-"To set up a 'Find Then Trigger' trace specification" and "To set up a 'Sequence' trace specification" in the "Setting Up Custom Trace
+"To set up a 'Find Then Trigger' trace specification" and

-Specifications" section of the "Debugging Programs" chapter.
+"To set up a 'Sequence' trace specification" in the "Setting Up Custom Trace Specifications" section of the "Debugging Programs" chapter.

-Trace \rightarrow Find Then Trigger...
+Trace→Find Then Trigger...
 (ALT, T, D)